Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 <div class="endpoint delete indent">/openid-connect/jwks</div>

-Deleting JWKS will also cause auto-generation of a new JWK set, thus it can be said that the `DELETE` will actually cause a key rotation.
+Deleting JWKS will also cause auto-generation of a new JWK set, so `DELETE` will actually cause a key rotation.

 ##### Response